Voters and parties in Northern Ireland are set to go to the polls for a third time this year.

 Why are pacts back in the picture?

-The leader-elect of the UUP, Steve Aiken, is due to officially become the new leader on 9 November, and originally vowed not to stand aside in any constituency this time.
+The new leader of the UUP, Steve Aiken, only took over on 9 November, and originally vowed that the party would not to stand aside in any constituency this time.

 Unionist parties have traditionally agreed electoral pacts in certain constituencies in order to maximise the number of unionist MPs at Westminster.